Odyssice

 Odyssice is a Dutch progressive rock band.
 The band name comes from a fantasy name associated with Greek mythology.
 It was founded in 1986 by Bastiaan Peeters (guitar), André Hubbeling (keyboards) and Alan Natele (drums).
-The group's track, "Track One" was played on the Dutch radio-show, Countdown Café, in 1987.
+The group's song, "Track One" was played on the Dutch radio-show, Countdown Café, in 1987.
 Well known bands such as IQ, Pendragon and Oblique had tracks played on this radio-show.